Pilar-Goa: The Reorganized Society of Missionaries of SFX Spreads in All Directions

 As a Deacon, Jose Mariano Clemente Bento Martins from Orlim (Salcete Taluka), had in 1878 started a school in Tilamola (Quepem Taluka).
-After his priestly ordination he had told the Bishop that “in order to serve God and the Church in a better way, out of his own will he had dedicated himself for the religious education of the peoples of the New Conquests, who were so much in need of it”.
+After his priestly ordination, he had told the Bishop that “in order to serve God and the Church in a better way, out of his own will he had dedicated himself to the religious education of the peoples of the New Conquests, who were so much in need of it”.
 He had then been sent in 1881 to Valpoi in Satari Taluka and established the first Christian community there.
-By 1884 he was given additional charge of Agonda in Canacona Taluka, where three more clerics joined him, and with them he founded ‘the Society of the Missionaries of St Francis Xavier’ on 26th September 1887.
+By 1884 he was given additional charge of Agonda in Canacona Taluka, where three more clerics joined him, and with them, he founded ‘the Society of the Missionaries of St Francis Xavier’ on 26th September 1887.

 Seeing their dedication and service, the first Patriarch D. A. S. Valente gave his Summer Residence of the Pilar Monastery to them as the headquarters of the new Society on 4th February 1890 and since then it came to be known as the “Society of Pilar”.
 Fr B. Martins started imparting adult education and spiritual exercises in the Pilar Monastery.
 At the same time he was constructing the first Church in Valpoi and enlarging the existing Chapel of Agonda and both were shortly raised to parish Churches.
 As new members joined the Society, besides Satari and Agonda, they were given charge of Shiroda in Ponda Taluka in 1894.
 This mission area, to be managed by 3 members, extended from Shiroda to Molem and Colem with a residential Chaplain in Panchwadddi, who had to manage a School there.